-Mini levers are lighter – a set of 4 weights 8-9 grams and offers better resonance on many instruments — and are also less expensive.
+Mini levers (lighter, cheaper, less convenient than hooks) – a set of 4 weights 8-9 grams and offers better resonance on many instruments — and are also less expensive.
 That said, many people prefer the elegant aesthetic of the titanium tuners, which are affixed to the tailpiece in ConCarbo workshop.
 The mini levers, by contrast, can be installed or removed by players.
 The brass nuts are glued into the string holes, and the lever is held in place by the tension of the string.
 Players of gut strings may notice that, because the string slides through a hole on the mini-lever, these tuners are less likely to damage the string than traditional fine tuners.

-Hook style titanium fine tuners are somewhat heavier – the set of 4 cello tuners weighs 14-15 grams, and adds additional expense to the cost of the tailpiece.
+Hook style (heavier, more convenient than levers) titanium fine tuners are somewhat heavier – the set of 4 cello tuners weighs 14-15 grams, and adds additional expense to the cost of the tailpiece.
+On other hand, they are more convenient to use.
 Please keep in mind that they cannot be installed outside ConCarbo workshop because installation requires drilling additional holes and enlarging thickness of tailpiece in specific areas.